 - Fallen trees have a major role in creating a dynamic river.
 A fallen tree can trap sediment, create scour pools and clean gravels.

 - Trees create an important buffer zone, reducing the amount of run-off that enters the river directly during periods of heavy rain.
-This run-off carries sediment and potentially also pollutants such.
+This run-off carries sediment and potentially also pollutants.

 - Tree roots stabilise river banks and can reduce the rate of bank erosion.